Help kids think critically about the media they consume and create.

 Just as we all bring our own backgrounds and values to how we interpret what we see, media messages themselves are embedded with values and points of view.
 Help students question and consider how certain perspectives or voices might be missing from a particular message.
 If voices or perspectives are missing, how does that affect the message being sent?
 Have students consider the impact of certain voices being left out, and ask them: What points of view would you like to see included, and why?
 You could even have a discussion here about how popular media can sometimes reinforce certain stereotypes, values, and points of view.

 With this question, have students explore the purpose of the message.
 Is it to inform, entertain, or persuade, or could it be some combination of these?
 Also have students explore possible motives behind why certain messages have been sent.
 Was it to gain power, profit, or influence?
 For older students, examining the economic structures behind various media industries will come into play.

 As teachers, we can think about how to weave these five questions into our instruction, helping our students to think critically about media.
 A few scenarios could include lessons where students consuming news and current events, or any time we ask students to create multimedia projects.
 You could even use these questions to critique the textbooks and films you already use.
 Eventually, as we model this type of critical thinking for students, asking these questions themselves will become second nature to them.

-Download our worksheet: 5 Questions Students Should Ask About Media
+Student Worksheet: 5 Questions Students Should Ask About Media

 For more information on bringing media literacy into your classroom visit these sites: